Afghan conflict: Anti-Taliban resistance

-9/11 connection
+9/11 attacks and American involvement

-The assassination of Massoud is considered to have a strong connection to the September 11, 2001, attacks on the United States, which killed nearly 3,000 people and which appeared to be the terrorist attack that Massoud had warned against in his speech to the European Parliament several months earlier.
+The assassination of Massoud is believed to have a strong connection to the September 11, 2001, attacks on the United States, which killed nearly 3,000 people and appeared to be the terrorist attack that Massoud had warned the European Parliament about when he made his speech in the presence of it several months earlier.

 John P. O'Neill was a counter-terrorism expert and the assistant director of the FBI until late 2001.
 He retired from the FBI and was offered the position of director of security at the World Trade Center (WTC).
 He took the job at the WTC two weeks before 9/11.
 On 10 September 2001, O'Neill allegedly told two of his friends, "We're due.
 And we're due for something big....
 Some things have happened in Afghanistan (referring to the assassination of Massoud).
 I don't like the way things are lining up in Afghanistan...I sense a shift, and I think things are going to happen...soon."
 O'Neill died when the South Tower collapsed.

 After the terrorist attacks of 11 September 2001, Massoud's United Front troops, with American air support, ousted the Taliban from power in Kabul in Operation Enduring Freedom.
 In November and December 2001, the United Front gained control of much of the country and played a crucial role in establishing the post-Taliban interim government of Hamid Karzai in late 2001.

-Islamic Republic and NATO
+NATO-led invasion and Taliban insurgency

-American-led intervention
+Afghan Transitional Authority

 The U.S.-led war in Afghanistan began on 7 October 2001, as Operation Enduring Freedom.
 It was designed to capture or kill Osama bin Laden and al-Qaeda militants, as well as replace the Taliban with a U.S.-friendly government.
 The Bush Doctrine stated that, as policy, it would not distinguish between al-Qaeda and nations that harbor them.
 Several Afghan leaders were invited to Germany in December 2001 for the UN sponsored Bonn Agreement, which was to restore stability and governance in their country.
 In the first step, the Afghan Transitional Administration was formed and was installed on 22 December.
 Chaired by Hamid Karzai, it numbered 30 leaders and included a Supreme Court, an Interim Administration, and a Special Independent Commission.